-I am a postgraduate researcher at the University of Oxford examining post-organizational Jihadist-Salafist and Far-Right Acelerationist Extremism.
-Outside of this, I am Assistant Editor of the Perspectives on Terrorism academic journal and an Associate Fellow with the Global Network on Extremism and Technology (GNET) in London, England.
-I previously served as a Policy Advisor to the Government of Canada and as a researcher with the All Party Parliamentary Group for Genocide Prevention.
-I am a Global Shaper with the World Economic Forum and an Associate Member of Chatham House.
-I frequently consult and collaborate on joint projects to better understand and address how technology shapes terrorism, extremism, & disinformation.
+I am an Associate Fellow at Kings College London's International Centre for the Study of Radicalisation and a postgraduate researcher at the University of Oxford examining conflict, extremism, and disinformation.
+Outside of this, I am an Associate Member of Chatham House and the Global Network on Extremism & Technology.
+I previously served as a Special Advisor in Parliament and as a researcher with the All Party Parliamentary Group for Genocide Prevention.
+I am a Fellow with the Aspen Institute UK and a World Economic Forum Global Shaper.
+I frequently consult and collaborate on joint projects to better understand and address how technology shapes extremism, terrorism, and disinformation.

 Access to the Jihadist Governance Database (JGD), Accelerationism Research Database (ARD)

 New projects and writing to begin countering violent extremism and disinformation at scale

 Jihadist Governance Database (JGD)